jibstack64/bee/README.md

 `@out <:` pumps the given data to stdout.

+Files:

+`@load <:` loads a file from it's name.
+You can unload the loaded file by providing this function with an empty string.

+`< @exists` gives true if the loaded file exists, otherwise false.

+`@write <:` writes the provided data to the loaded file.

+`< @read` reads the contents of the loaded file to a variable.

+Runtime:

+`@run <:` runs the string of code provided.

 Holders:

 `tmp <` this was originally used for debugging, however I decided to leave it in for funsies.